SublimeLinter/SublimeLinter-tslint/README.md

 ### Linter installation
 Before using this plugin, you must ensure that `tslint` is installed on your system.
 To install `tslint`, do the following:

-1. Install Other.

-1. Install `tslint` by typing the following in a terminal:
+Install `tslint` by typing the following in a terminal:
    ```
    npm install -g tslint
    ```